Learn the real-world knowledge and skills needed to succeed as a paramedic.

 How You'll Do It

 The Paramedic is a health care professional that cares for those injured or suddenly taken ill in the pre-hospital emergency setting.
-Through this program you'll be qualified and prepared to save lives in many emergency situations because you’ll be ready to take on entry-level paramedic positions in the cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains.
+Through this program you'll be qualified and prepared to save lives in many emergency situations because you’ll be ready to take on entry-level paramedic positions in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 The program prepares you to practice in the field through hands-on learning and lectures by instructors who’ve come face to face with these situations.
 Program completion allows you to become eligible for the National Registry of EMT’s Paramedic certification exam.